 What makes Close’s success so remarkable is that he is completely self taught.
 Previously a professional golfer who didn’t quite make the cut, Close ended up buying a pub with his parents on the Raby Estate in County Durham, where his obsession with cooking was ignited.

 The Grade II-listed former drovers’ inn has been transformed since then into a smart restaurant with rooms, plus a refurbished open kitchen.
-Close’s cooking is as idiosyncratic as his CV with the chef inspired by travel and mixing international ingredients and cuisines across a 15 or so-course tasting menu.
+Close’s cooking is as idiosyncratic as his CV with the chef inspired by travel and mixing international ingredients and cuisines across a 15 or so-course tasting menu that takes you from Cornwall to Alsace via stops off in Peru, Mexico, Sweden, Tokyo and New York.

 The line-up changes with the seasons, but expect a procession of meticulously crafted dishes such as a crab tartlet; aged otoro nigiri; and razor clam with almond and celeriac.